MasawaranLF/RPI-Robotic-arm-2/README.md

 # RPI-Robotic-arm-2

-RPI IOT for ROBOT ARM 2 [ MR-999 ] With battery
+RPI IOT for ROBOT ARM 2 [ MR-999 ] With battery,Modulable (still can hotplug switch to their remote-controller)

+ps.
+This project is done ^^.

+Recomend for people who already have the Robot arm because in fact the robot arm is have a poor performance (use motor) and can lift only a small and light weight object.

 ## Hardware